nickbabcock/collectd-rust-plugin/README.md

 - Write plugin for [collectd-python](https://collectd.org/documentation/manpages/collectd-python.5.shtml)
 - Write plugin for [collectd-java](https://collectd.org/wiki/index.php/Plugin:Java)
 - Write a cli for the [exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml)
+- Write a service that [writes to a unix socket](https://collectd.org/wiki/index.php/Plugin:UnixSock)

 And my thoughts:

 - I'm not confident enough to write C without leaks and there isn't a great package manager for C.
 - Python and Java aren't self contained, aren't necessarily deployed on the server, are more heavy weight, and I suspect that maintenance plays second fiddle to the C api.
 - The exec plugin is costly as it creates a new process for every collection
+- Depending on the circumstances, writing to a unix socket could be good fit, but I enjoy the ease of deployment, and the collectd integration -- there's no need to re-invent logging scheme, configuration, and system init files.

 Rust's combination of ecosystem, package manager, C ffi, single file, and optimized library made it seem like a natural choice.